 Website visitors from UK can’t buy products shipped to US only.
 Your foodie followers from Pinterest don’t care about content marketing.
 No matter how good your website is, you won’t convince a vegetarian to order a steak.

-To have a chance to convert your views to sales, you need to make sure those views come from potential customers who are actually interested in what you’re selling.
+To have a chance to convert your views into sales, you need to make sure those views come from potential customers who are actually interested in your offer.

 How to identify and fix website traffic mismatch